 Upon a student's withdrawal from UAT, tuition charged is refunded according to the number of days attended after the start of classes.
 Students may not use drop/add to withdraw from school.
 Students must fill out withdrawal paperwork in order to withdraw from the University.
-Students should make an appointment with Student Services to obtain the University withdrawal form.
+Students should make an appointment with Student Services for academic exit counseling and to obtain the University withdrawal form.